 2. Take a short break from Instagram

-3. Report your shadowban to Instagram
+3. Report your Shadowban to Instagram

 Use the native “Report a Problem” option within the Instagram app.
-To do this, simply navigate to your Instagram profile and select the icon in the top right-hand corner of the screen.
+To do this, navigate to your Instagram profile and select the icon in the top right-hand corner of the screen.
 Next, scroll down and select “Report a Problem.”
 A pop-up should appear with a few options.
-Select “Something Isn’t Working,” and write a short message that clearly describes the issue.
+Select “Something Isn’t Working,” and write a short message that describes the issue.

 4. Revoke API permissions

-Detail to revoke permission shared previously above
+Detail to revoke permission shared before above